zziro/neighborhood-map/README.md

 # neighborhood-map
-Neighborhood maps is an app wihch allow you to check restaurants ocated around your current position.
+Neighborhood maps is an app wihch allow you to check restaurants located around your current position.

 ## Stack technologies: